Customs and traditions of the Chinese People

 Superstitions

 The Chinese are generally a superstitious people.
 There was a traditional belief in demons, and that foxes could disguise themselves as people.
 This is not rooted in a particular religion.
 Ruined houses, dark corners and wide open spaces were considered unlucky places inhabited by demons.
 The spirit of someone wronged may well come back to haunt the perpetrator.
-Sometimes someone would commit suicide in the belief their spirit would come back to exact their revenge.
+Sometimes someone would commit suicide in the belief their spirit would come back to carry out their revenge.
 There is a strong belief that the spirits of the ancestors look down on their living descendents and they can punish those that bring dishonor on the family.
 There are many superstitions associated with the old festivals, for instance it is considered unlucky to write a signature in red ink at the Spring Festival.

 There are many ways to seek knowledge of future destiny.
 The Yi Jing or I Ching for fortune telling is the best known example.
-Temples offer a fortune telling service often by drawing lots or burning paper containing a question or tossing small blocks of wood.
+Temples offer a fortune telling service by drawing lots or burning paper containing a question or tossing small blocks of wood.

 Feng shui with its sometimes weird rules is considered by some to be superstition, particularly when it advocates such things as the position of toilets or the placement of goldfish bowls.
 Feng shui is still important for choosing the location for graveyards and new buildings.